vamplabAI/sgr-deep-research/README.md

 - **Hybrid FC research** // [@Shadekss](https://t.me/Shadekss)
 - **DevOps & Deployment** // [@mixaill76](https://t.me/mixaill76)

-If you have any questions - feel free to reach out to [Valerii Kovalskii](https://www.linkedin.com/in/vakovalskii/).
+If you have any questions - feel free to reach out to [Valerii Kovalskii](https://www.linkedin.com/in/vakovalskii/)↗️.

 ## Special Thanks To:

 This project is developed by the **neuraldeep** community.
-It is inspired by the Schema-Guided Reasoning (SGR) work and [SGR Agent Demo](https://abdullin.com/schema-guided-reasoning/demo) delivered by "LLM Under the Hood" community and AI R&D Hub of [TIMETOACT GROUP Österreich](https://www.timetoact-group.at)
+It is inspired by the Schema-Guided Reasoning (SGR) work and [SGR Agent Demo](https://abdullin.com/schema-guided-reasoning/demo)↗️ delivered by "LLM Under the Hood" community and AI R&D Hub of [TIMETOACT GROUP Österreich](https://www.timetoact-group.at)↗️

+Recent benchmarks and validation experiments were conducted in collaboration with the AI R&D team at red_mad_robot.
+The lab operates at the intersection of fundamental science and real-world business challenges, running applied experiments and building scalable AI solutions with measurable value.

+Learn more about the company: [redmadrobot.ai](https://redmadrobot.ai/) ↗️